 It’s a lifelong journey that starts with a radical mental makeover.

-The best way to illustrate the virtues of understanding the different types of wealth is showing what happens when you don’t.
+The best way to illustrate the virtues of understanding the different types of wealth is by showing what happens when you don’t.

 Just ask Sean Quinn and Curt Schilling.